Babtsov/jos/README.md

         uint16_t pp_ref;
 };
 ```
-and we create an array of these as following:
+and we can allocate an array of these as following (see explanation about boot_alloc in the next section):
 `pages = (struct PageInfo *) boot_alloc(npages * sizeof(struct PageInfo));`
 thus, each page frame (of physical memory) will have a corresponding metadata entry in this array.
 We can use the following helper functions: